odygrd/quill/README.md

 ## Additional License Info:
 Quill depends on third party libraries with separate copyright notices and license terms.
-Your use of the source code for the these subcomponents is subject to the terms and conditions of the following licenses.
+Your use of the source code for these subcomponents is subject to the terms and conditions of the following licenses.

    * (MIT License) {fmt} (https://github.com/fmtlib/fmt/blob/master/LICENSE.rst)
    * (MIT License) invoke.hpp (https://github.com/BlackMATov/invoke.hpp/blob/master/LICENSE.md)